projecthuman-repo/team-project-gravity/off-boarding/README.md

       |- HomeStack.js:
           • File that allows for navigation between pages
   |- web-build:
-      • The static build of the UI pages that will be used by the backend when deploying the application
+      • The static build of the UI pages that will be used by the back-end when deploying the application
 ```

 ---

-## Backend Setup: GraphQL, Express and MinIO
+## Back-end Setup: GraphQL, Express and MinIO

 NPM is our back-end package manager.
 Download the necessary packages outlined in the `package.lock` file via: